 Sometimes, those detours are in accord with God’s plan.
 Sometimes, he leads us over rough roads to get us where we need to go.

-But sometimes, we choose to go off on our own–to ignore God.
 Sometimes, we create our own pain.
 Each of us, at some time, is our own worst enemy.

 Sometimes, we have the misfortune of working with someone or living next door to someone who makes life difficult.

-God is there, shepherding us–nudging us toward the light–illuminating the path that leads to life.
+God is there, shepherding us, nudging us toward the light.
+Illuminating the path that leads to life.
 God has a plan for our lives, just as he had a plan for Jesus.

 SONG- The Day of Resurrection